BioInsperobotics/BIPR/README.md

 # BioInspired-Perception-and-Robotics
 Everything for my major project

+- We are aiming to build a hardware prototype for a robotic system inspired from nature.
-- Path planning alogrithms using matlab and python
+- Path planning algorithms using matlab and python

 >**Warning**